n8n-io/n8n-docs/docs/doc2/admin-guides/postman-projects.md

 If you want to create an admin account, set the `is_admin` value to **true**.

-Finally, click `Submit` and you can see all the credentials you set in the response below.
+Finally, click `Send` and you can see all the credentials you set in the response below.
 This means the user has been created.

 ![Picture](/_images/doc2/admin_guides_post_response.png){ loading=lazy }